Updated research page coming soon!

 My research investigates the cognitive control functions that enable flexible and intelligent behavior.
 There are two key themes captured in my research program.
 First, given the centrality of cognitive control to many domains of cognition, my research aims to study flexible control as it manifests in many different contexts, ranging from visual attention to decision-making to memory.
-This approach can identify analogous functions of cognitive control across cognitive domains by leveraging theories and models that have been developed in one domain and extending them to account for control functions in a separate related domain.
+This approach can identify analogous functions of cognitive control across cognitive domains by leveraging theories and models that have been developed in one domain and then extending them to account for control functions in a separate related domain.

 Cognitive Control and Working Memory (with Mark D'Esposito at UC Berkeley)